kamil20/Discord-Wolf-Theme/README.md

 This is a BeautifulDiscord/BetterDiscord theme based off of Discord Prism.
 This is a beautiful theme if you are a wolf lover!

 # How To Install BeautifulDiscord/BetterDiscord
-To install beautifuldiscord look at their guide at https://github.com/beautiful-discord-community/resources/wiki/Installing-BeautifulDiscord although to install betterdiscord just go to https://betterdiscord.net/home and choose the version thats right for you.
+To install BeautifulDiscord look at their guide at https://github.com/beautiful-discord-community/resources/wiki/Installing-BeautifulDiscord although to install betterdiscord just go to https://betterdiscord.net/home and choose the version thats right for you.

 # How To Install The Theme In BeautifulDiscord
 First Go to C:\Users\%username%\AppData\Local\ and go into your discord folder.
 Once there go to the app-*.* folder and then go to resources and then take the theme and put it in there.
 Delete the other css file.
 Rename the theme file to discord-custom.css and then go to discord and press Ctrl + R and the theme should apply!